tandriamil/BrFAST/README.md

 We pre-compute the usability cost of the attributes and provide these results to our usability cost measures.
 The scripts to measure these usability costs are in the `executables/measures` directory.
+We also provide the resulting measures in the `assets/data/[dataset]-measures` directories.

 **Average attribute size**